-In accordance with paragraph 18(1)(c) of the Packaging and Transport of Nuclear Substances Regulations, persons referred to in a radiation protection program must be trained on the implementation and application of the program.
+In accordance with paragraph 31(1)(d) of the PTNSR 2015, persons referred to in a radiation protection program must be trained on the implementation and application of the program.

 Training should be related to specific jobs or tasks and include detailed actions and protective measures to take during normal job functions as well as in the event of an accident.
 It also explains the basic principles of radiation protection: time, distance and shielding and provides useful examples, such as placing the packages away from the driver or in unoccupied areas of the warehouse.